 Quorum: As specified in OFPA, a majority of the members of the NOSB shall constitute a quorum for the purpose of conducting business.
 (7 USC 6518 (h)).
-In cases of a medical situation preventing attendance in person, a virtual presence is permitted.
+In cases when extenuating circumstances prevent in-person participation, a virtual presence is permitted.